hebcal/hebcal/README.md

 <dt>hebcal info
 <dd>Prints the version number and default values of the program.
 <dt>hebcal cities
 <dd>Prints a list of cities which hebcal knows about, suitable as arguments to the −C city option.
-If your city does not appear on this list, put the necessary defaults in the DST_OPTS environment variable.
 <dt>hebcal copying
 <dd>Prints the GNU license, with information about copying the program.
 See below.
 <dt>hebcal warranty